 Build an Exit Intent Lightbox on the Cart Page

 Recent updates to Safari Intelligent Tracking Prevention (ITP) block third-party cookies on your site.
 This update means that Preview Mode and the Monetate Inspector browser plug-in may not work in Safari.
 Monetate has developed an alternative approach to delivering preview mode to the site.
-To have this option enabled for your account, submit a request using the Kibo Technical Support portal at kibotechsupport.zendesk.com.
+To have this option enabled for your account, submit a request using the Monetate Technical Support portal (support.monetate.com).

 There is no workaround at this time for Monetate Inspector, and Monetate recommends using a different browser such as Chrome if you need to use the browser plug-in.